-The film has three main aspects which are collaged together.
-There is a scientific layer, filmed at the Sommers-Bausch Observatory, and heard via a saxophone quartet.
+1. SCIENCE: filmed at the Sommers-Bausch Observatory, and heard via a saxophone quartet.
 This layer controls the timeframe and harmonic motion of the piece.
 The song-like sections of the work are proportional to the chemical elements that make up the Sun, as seen through the dark Fraunhofer lines of the visible spectrum.
 The low electronic sounds in the work are manipulated audio files of the Sun’s rotation.

-The third and final layer of the piece is abstract knowledge of facts and ideas.
+3. KNOWLEDGE: Abstract facts and ideas.
 This layer is depicted in the quartet of students in the library who read pages out of books at random, flip through atlases, maps, and charts, and read lists of items.
 Their work shows man’s attempts to understand and shape his world through diagrams, texts, and symbols.